SQream/sqream_docs/installation_guides/pre-installation_configurations.rst

 Pre-Installation Configuration
 ******************************

-Before installing SQreamDB, it is essential that you to tune your system for better performance and stability.
+Before installing SQreamDB, it is essential that you tune your system for better performance and stability.

 .. contents::
    :local: